nezzzumi/nasm/4 - Subroutines/README.md

 objdump -d increment.out -M intel
 ```

-> You can also use `disassemble _start` in GDB to check the disassemble.
+> You can also use `disassemble _start` in GDB to check the disassembly.

 The output: